lingui/js-lingui/docs/misc/react-intl.rst

 This is very fragile and error prone because phrases usually can't be translated word by word.

-`jsLingui`_ extends ICU MessageFormat with tags.
+`LinguiJS`_ extends ICU MessageFormat with tags.
 The example above would be:

 .. code-block:: jsx